 The heart of MegaPass is choice.
 Whether you’re using the Classic, Premium or Deluxe version, your premium picks matter more than anything else.

-Start with the heavy hitters: Hagia Sophia ticket with pass, Topkapi Palace ticket with pass, Basilica Cistern, Dolmabahce Palace, or the Bosphorus cruise with pass.
+Start with the heavy hitters: Hagia Sophia ticket with pass, Topkapi Palace ticket with pass, Basilica Cistern, or Dolmabahce Palace.
 These are the experiences where the pass delivers the biggest time and money advantage.

 Choose them based on excitement, not obligation.
 When travelers pick attractions they genuinely care about, the pass feels like a VIP shortcut through the city.
 When they pick randomly, they often end up rushing or regretting their choices.